 And this is where AllTourNative steps in.
 They have partnered with some of the Mayan villages.
 They employ and provide business opportunities to the Mayans.
-Many assist in providing visitors a safe experience.
-And although Rebecca didn’t specifically say so, I’m certain they provide the labor for clearing and maintaining the walking trail, the zip lines and more.
+Many assist in providing visitors with a safe experience.
+And although Rebecca didn’t specifically say so, I’m certain they provide the labor for clearing and maintaining the walking trail, the zip lines, and more.

 In the village store, visitors can purchase Mayan goods like honey, cacao, and even hammocks.
 Additionally, you will find local villagers selling authentic Mayan souvenirs.

 Also, AllTourNative employs a number of young people as photographers.
 This provides them with a valuable skills as well as provides visitors with beautiful images that capture their adventure.